top of page

 Enginar dolması (meat stuffed artichokes)

-Enginar dolması (en-gee-nahr dohl-mah-suh) is a delightful Turkish dish to eat.
-The minced beef, tomato, onions and herbs in the filling work together to add rich flavours, with the lemon juice contrasting the earthiness of the artichoke.
-Adding rice to the filling provides texture and makes it firm and easy to scoop out with a fork while eating.
-The Cyprus artichokes used in this recipe are widely available at Turkish supermarkets in winter months when they are in season.
-T
+Enginar dolması (en-gee-nahr dohl-mah-suh) is a wonderful traditional Cypriot dish to eat.
+The minced beef and lamb, tomato, onions and herbs in the filling work together to create rich flavours, while a generous squeeze of fresh lemon juice balances the earthiness of the artichokes.
+We also add rice to the filling to give it texture and hold it together, making it easier to scoop out with a fork as you eat.
+We use a mix of minced beef and lamb for a richer flavour, but you

 bottom of page